-The Company accounts for its share-based compensation arrangements in accordance with (i) ASC Topic 718, "Compensation-Stock Compensation" ("ASC Topic 718"), which requires the measurement and recognition of compensation expense for all share-based payment awards to employees and non-employees based on estimated fair values and (ii) ASU No. 2014-12, "Compensation-Accounting for Share-Based Payments When the Terms of an Award Provide That a Performance Target Could Be Achieved after the Requisite Service Period" ("ASU No. 2014-12").
-ASC Topic 718 further requires a reduction in share-based compensation expense by an estimated forfeiture rate.
-The forfeiture rate used by the Company is based on historical forfeiture trends.
+The Company may grant restricted stock units and awards, performance based awards, stock options and stock appreciation rights, and other equity based awards to its officers, employees, consultants and other non-employees who provide services to the Company under its stock incentive plans, The Company accounts for its share-based compensation arrangements in accordance with ASC Topic 718, "Compensation-Stock Compensation" ("ASC Topic 718"), which requires the measurement and recognition of compensation expense, less a reduction for estimated forfeitures, for all share-based payment awards to employees and non-employees based on estimated fair values.
+Estimated forfeitures are based on historical forfeiture trends.
 If actual forfeiture rates are not consistent with the Company's estimates, the Company may be required to increase or decrease compensation expenses in future periods.
+Stock awards subject to the achievement of performance measures are accounted for under ASU No. 2014-12, "Compensation-Accounting for Share-Based Payments When the Terms of an Award Provide That a Performance Target Could Be Achieved after the Requisite Service Period" ("ASU No. 2014-12").